-- 1. The originator of the contemplated change shall obtain a price from the contractor/supplier for the change under consideration. - 2.
-When the originator is satisfied that the price for the contemplated change fairly represents the value of the work, they shall prepare and issue a "Change Order" to the original contract, subject to the following limitations; - For Change Orders of \$50,000 (within budget) or less, approval must be obtained from the member of Senior Staff or designate. - For Change Orders in excess of \$15,000.00 and in excess of budget approval must be obtained from the Superintendent of Business & Finance or Controller of Facilities Services. - 3.
-Copies of all Change Orders shall be distributed to the Accounting Department and to the Purchasing Department.
-In the case of a Tender/RFP issued by a Consultant, copies of all Change Orders will be retained by the department of the originating member of Senior Staff.
+1. The originator of the contemplated change shall obtain a price from the contractor/supplier for the change under consideration.

+- 2. When the originator is satisfied that the price for the contemplated change fairly represents the value of the work, they shall prepare and issue a "Purchase Order Increase Approval Form" subject to the following limitations; - 3.
+Copies of all Purchase Order Increase Approval Form shall be distributed to the Accounting Department and to the Purchasing Department.
+In the case of a Tender/RFP issued by a Consultant, copies of all Purchase Order Increase Approval Form will be retained by the department of the originating member of Senior Staff.